Scripter17/url-cleaner/README.md

 Flags let you specify behaviour with the `--flag name --flag name2` command line syntax.
 Various flags are included in the default config for things I want to do frequently.

+- `minimize`: Remove non-essential parts of URLs that are likely not tracking related.
 - `no-unmangle`: Disable turning `https://user.example.com.example.com` into `https://user.example.com` and `https://example.com/https://example.com/abc` and `https://example.com/xyz/https://example.com/abc` into `https://example.com/abc`.
 - `no-https-upgrade`: Disable replacing `http://` URLs with `https://` URLs.
 - `unmobile`: Convert `https://m.example.com`, `https://mobile.example.com`, `https://abc.m.example.com`, and `https://abc.mobile.example.com` into `https://example.com` and `https://abc.example.com`.
 - `youtube-unshort`: Turns `https://youtube.com/shorts/abc` URLs into `https://youtube.com/watch?v=abc` URLs.
-- `discord-external`: Replace `images-ext-1.discordapp.net` URLs with the original images they refer to.
+- `discord-unexternal`: Replace `images-ext-1.discordapp.net` URLs with the original images they refer to.
 - `discord-compatibility`: Sets the domain of `twitter.com` URLs to the domain specified by the `twitter-embed-domain` variable.
 - `breezewiki`: Sets the domain of `fandom.com` and [BreezeWiki](https://breezewiki.com/) URLs to the domain specified by the `breezewiki-domain` variable.
 - `unbreezewiki`: Turn [BreezeWiki](https://breezewiki.com/) URLs into `fandom.com` URLs.